cfpb/design-manual/ui-toolkit/modals.md

  </span></h2>

 <h3 id="opening">Opening a modal</h3>
 <p>Modals can be triggered by links, buttons, or even inactivity on a site.
-All modals should have a clear headline at the top of the window that clearly matches the action the user took to display the modal.
-If a modal appears due to inactivity, the headline should clearly state the action that is about to take place due to that inactivity.</p>
+When a modal opens, set the focus to the first element users need to interact with.
+This could be either the first form field in the modal window or the primary action button.</p>

 <h3 id="scrolling">Scrolling</h3>
 <p>Modal windows should not scroll.
 If a modal contains enough information to require scrolling, use an alternative method of displaying content, such as a different UI element or another content page.</p>

 <h3 id="closing">Closing a modal</h3>
 <p>Actions inside modals should be clearly marked.
-There should be a clear path forward (“continue”) and back (“cancel”), in addition to a clearly labeled way to close the modal without taking any action at all.</p>
+There should be a clear path forward (“continue”) and back (“cancel”), in addition to a clearly labeled way to close the modal without taking any action at all.
+When a modal window is closed, return focus to the last active element on the page behind the modal.</p>

 <p>Modal windows are always closable by clicking or tapping:</p>
   <ul>